-Teeth undergo heavy stresses and strains during eating (mastication) or habitual grinding (bruxism), as well as clenching, which causes fractures and cracks resulting in a broken tooth or even broken teeth.
+Teeth undergo heavy stresses and strains during eating (mastication) or habitual grinding (bruxism), as well as clenching, which causes fractures and cracks resulting in a broken tooth or even cracked and broken teeth.

 There are many different types of tooth fractures.
 However not all broken teeth require emergency dental treatment.
 A thorough examination and history of the patient and the circumstances regarding how and when the tooth became broken must be considered.